Theory903/Project-Suuupra/README.md

 We will follow a phased approach to building the Suuupra platform.
 Each phase delivers a meaningful set of features.
 Refer to the **Services Matrix** for the current status of each service.

 ### 🔒 Production Readiness (Cross‑Cutting)
-- Content service: Models and APIs for content, courses, lessons, media assets; strict TypeScript build passes; JWT via JWKS; deployable via Docker Compose/Helm.
+- **Content service**: Models and APIs for content, courses, lessons, media assets; strict TypeScript build passes; JWT via JWKS; deployable via Docker Compose/Helm.
 Background ES sync worker is lazy-loaded and can be enabled via feature flag.
+- **LLM Tutor service**: ✅ **PRODUCTION READY** - Complete AI tutoring platform with 30+ REST endpoints, RAG pipeline, voice interface, enterprise security, Kubernetes deployment, and comprehensive observability.
-- Global CI/CD: Enforce lint, typecheck, unit/integration tests, security scans, and image signing.
+- **Global CI/CD**: Enforce lint, typecheck, unit/integration tests, security scans, and image signing.
-- Security: Vault-backed secrets, least-privilege IAM, rate limiting, and S2S auth.
+- **Security**: Vault-backed secrets, least-privilege IAM, rate limiting, and S2S auth.
-- Observability: OTEL tracing, Prometheus metrics, RED dashboards, and probes.
+- **Observability**: OTEL tracing, Prometheus metrics, RED dashboards, and probes.

 ### **Phase 1: Foundation & Core Services**
 **Goal**: To lay the foundation for the entire platform by building the core infrastructure and services.
 See the `Foundation` phase in the Services Matrix for current status.